bombsimon/hltv-python/DOCUMENTATION.md

 protocol on top of WebSockets.
 Simply put, you connect to a server and register callbacks for events on the socket.
 It's possible to read and write data from the socket and this is what HLTV does.
-I do not know where HLTV gets this data from but I read a forum post that one time a user posted abot the live scoring not workign and an HLTV emplyee responded with information that Valve/ESL denied them the data during the event.
+I do not know where HLTV gets this data from but I read a forum post that one time a user posted about the live scoring not working and an HLTV employee responded with information that Valve/ESL denied them the data during the event.

 ## Connecting